chai2010/greentreesnakes/nodes.rst

      <http://www.python.org/dev/peps/pep-3115/>`_.
    * ``starargs`` and ``kwargs`` are each a single node, as in a function call. starargs will be expanded to join the list of base classes, and kwargs will be passed to the metaclass.
+These are removed in Python 3.6 - see below for details.
    * ``body`` is a list of nodes representing the code within the class definition.
    * ``decorator_list`` is a list of nodes, as in :class:`FunctionDef`.

 ::